hashgraph/solo/docs/contributing/onboarding_questions.md

 `solo` is an opinionated tool to empower developers to deploy production like Hedera networks, for testing, in a local or remote Kubernetes cluster.

 Such a “`solo` deployed” Hedera network can be leveraged to perform any testing that otherwise would not be possible or cost-effective to do on production networks like Testnet or Mainnet.
-Swirldslabs is planning to use `solo` to deploy huge numbers of test networks on-demand using `solo` for internal testing and release process improvement.
+Swirlds Labs is planning to use `solo` to deploy huge numbers of test networks on-demand using `solo` for internal testing and release process improvement.
 We anticipate `solo` can also empower external entities to do the same.

-It is also easy to tear-down and create a new network on-demand using `solo` as it leverages kubernetes cluster.
+It is also easy to tear-down and create a new network on-demand using `solo` as it leverages Kubernetes cluster.
 For a long running network deployment, `solo` can also be used to add new nodes and refresh existing nodes with new/previous software versions.
 Note that here “node refresh” operation is not node ‘upgrade’ (more on ‘upgrade’ later)

-`solo` will soon enable node upgrade process similar to Mainnet/Testnet with the help of `solo-operator` which is a custom kubernetes operator running inside the cluster to support various functionalities. `solo-operator` is still under development and is not ready yet.
+`solo` will soon enable node upgrade process similar to Mainnet/Testnet with the help of `solo-operator` which is a custom Kubernetes operator running inside the cluster to support various functionalities. `solo-operator` is still under development and is not ready yet.
 We anticipate the first release of `solo-operator` in Q3 2024.

 ### Overview of the architecture of conceptual code components.
 Highlight separation of concerns and what each component is responsible for and how they work together.
 What technologies are utilized.